juliejonak/Blockchain-Notes/README.md

 ```
 <br>

-Now we can test this in Postman to ensure it responds with a the last proof.
+Now we can test this in Postman to ensure it responds with the last proof.

 <br>

 ```
 {
     "last_proof": 99